utsav0/daily-dev-tips/src/pages/posts/css-custom-checkbox.md

 }
 ```

-Then the label is where the magic is going to happen, where we will add the [`pseudo-element`](https://daily-dev-tips.com/posts/css-pseudo-elements/) on.
+Then the label is where the magic will happen, where we will add the [`pseudo-element`](https://daily-dev-tips.com/posts/css-pseudo-elements/) on.
 We say it must be a `relative` item (since the pseudo's will be absolute) and give it a `padding-left` of 22px (this will offset for the absolute checkbox)
-Lastly we add a `cursor: pointer;` because it is more obvious to the user they can click it.
+Lastly, we add a `cursor: pointer;` because it is more evident to the user they can click it.

 ```css
 .checkbox label::before {